GurjarKing/GurjarKing/README.md

 **Quote of the hour:**

-The Domain Name Server (DNS) is the Achilles heel of the Web.
+The best thing software can be is easy, but the way to do this is to get the defaults right, not to limit users' choices.

-~ Tim Berners-Lee
+~ Paul Graham (programmer)
 <pre>

 </pre>